 Undisclosed Foreign Assets and Income

 If you have undeclared foreign income, you can count on the CRA discovering it and charging tax and penalties on this income.
 Farber Tax Solutions can help.
+Here is what you should do if you own overseas assets.

 Fill out the form to get started or give us call